alibaba/nacos/CONTRIBUTING.md

 6. Before merging a PR, squash any fix review feedback, typo, merged, and rebased sorts of commits.
 The final commit message should be clear and concise.

+If your PR contains large changes, e.g. component refactor or new components, please write detailed documents about its design and usage.

 ### Code review guidance

 Our PMC will rotate reviewing the code to make sure all the PR will be reviewed timely and by at least one committer before merge.
 If we aren't doing our job (sometimes we drop things).
 And as always, we welcome volunteers for code review.